mediaburst/clockwork-ruby/README.md

 This README will be updated once that release has happened.

+Still to do:
+* Split-testing for more than 500 messages
+* Net::HTTP::Proxy settings

 ## Install

 No gem is available yet, use the files directly by including them in your Ruby project.